The Long Island Sunrise Village Inn

 After dinner, patrons were invited to dance to live music.
 I was scheduled to work the midnight shift at Kennedy Airport that night so we had to leave early.
 We had such a good time that we decided we would come back another night.
 In those days I had a secret power that only my closest friends and relatives knew about.
 One visit from me was all it took to close down a business or restaurant that had been around for decades.
 Sadly, the Sunrise Village Inn succumbed to my power and was demolished shortly after my visit.

 Didn't you say something about a rumor?
 I'm glad you asked.
-As a kid, It was common knowledge amongst my circle of friends that the Sunrise Village Inn, formerly "The Sunrise Bavarian Village" had been a hot-bed of Nazi spies and a regular meeting place of the German American Bund during Hitler's reign.
-There was a notorius Bund camp out in Yaphank and most of the attendees made the trip from New York City by way of the Long Island Railroad.
-The Sunrise Bavarian Village was just across the street from the Bellmore train station of the LIRR, so it makes sense that it would be a used by the same people for clandestine meetings due to its proximity to New York and easy access to the LIRR.
+As a kid, It was common knowledge among my circle of friends that the Sunrise Village Inn, formerly "The Sunrise Bavarian Village" had been a hot-bed of Nazi spies and a regular meeting place of the German-American Bund during Hitler's reign.
+There was a notorious Bund camp out in Yaphank, Long Island and most of the attendees made the trip from New York City by way of the Long Island Railroad.
+The Sunrise Bavarian Village was just across the street from the Bellmore train station and about half way between New York and Yapank.
+It would have been convenient to use the venue for Bund meetings.

 The only problem with this theory is that there is absolutely no proof that it is true.
 My research hasn't turned up a single shred of evidence or even an insinuation that it might be true.
 My father was my source of information in this regard and he is no longer with us to clarify his statement.
 My mother thinks he might have heard it from a close friend of his who grew up in Bellmore during the 1930s.
 In any case, I have found no proof of any relationship between the Sunrise Bavarian Village and the Nazis.